Theoretical limits for sensing through phase separation: Results

 Following the standard approach from classical nucleation theory \cite{Oxtoby1992}, we use this energy barrier to define an approximate nucleation rate via Arrhenius' law in the form

-where $k_0$ is assumed to be a constant pre-factor, independent of the compositions or concentrations in the system.
+where $k_0$ is assumed to be a constant pre-factor, independent of the compositions or concentrations in the system and $V$ is the volume of the system.
 The idea here is that the exponential term dominates the rate, so ignoring microscopic details in the pre-factor has a negligible effect on the precise value of the nucleation rate.

+We omit in our nucleation model here the transient phase of fast initial droplet growth predicted theoretically by Wagner \cite{Wagner1961}: the assumption amounts to modelling that the nucleation is dominated precisely by the crossing of the energy barrier modelled in our rate Eq.
+[6].
+In binary fluids at small supersaturation $\varepsilon$, this nucleation timescale scales like $\exp(\varepsilon^{-2})$, whereas the transient timescale for the Wagner regime is set by diffusion through the droplet, thus scales like $1/\varepsilon^3$, thus is negligible in comparison.

 Once a droplet (indexed by $j$) nucleates, diffusive fluxes drive material into the droplet.
 We thus require a dynamical description for the growth of a droplet of size $R_j$ and composition $\alpha_j$.
 Following a now standard approach (see full details in \seeSI and e.g.\,Refs.\,\cite{Zwicker2015, Weber2019}), we arrive at our growth equation for a spherical droplet of radius $R_j$ and composition $\alpha_j$: